 What’s on the Agenda?

-Each Unconference will have a loosely structured agenda (see our Honolulu Sustainability Unconference for an example), but the content is driven by the participants and decided upon by YOU!
-It’s up to the participants to decide which topics are most relevant, interesting and important to talk about for that day.
-There will be three sessions of open speakers (decided on by group consensus), a fun breakout session featuring topics chosen by you, some wellness time and a fun speed networking event to help you build your network and collaborate with other green business owners.
+Each Unconference will have a loosely structured agenda (see one of our past events for an example), but the content is driven by the participants and decided upon by attendees.
+Participants vote to decide which topics are most relevant, interesting and important to talk about for that day.
+There will be multiple concurrent tracks of workshops, talks, yoga/meditation, and discussion groups, and a facilitated networking event to help you build your network and collaborate with others interested in sustainability.